The Cornwall We Want

 Community

-by WS, almost 4 years ago
+by WS, over 4 years ago

 During lockdown our small community discovered it self again.
 People began to relax with each other and were no longer fearful .
 Local businesses and residents found each other in a symbiotic existence which neither knew they could achieve.
 Small businesses were thriving.The bay was peaceful with no litter.
 The beach litter cleared.
 Moving around was easy.This is what I want for Cornwall.
 Less reliance on the tourist industry which blights the community.
 I would like to see movement to greener sustainable industry .
 A move away from the numerous cafes and restaurants.I want the village to be filled with...
 Continue reading